-To ensure a fully representative sample of students across the nation, NAEP makes testing accommodations available to students with a disabilities (SD) and English language learners (ELL).
-The term "English language learner" was used in NAEP 2005 reports.
+To ensure a fully representative sample of students across the nation, NAEP makes testing accommodations available to students with disabilities (SD) and English language learners (ELL).
+The term "English language learner" has been used in NAEP beginning with the 2005 reports.
 The term "limited English proficient" (LEP) was used before 2005, and was used on all SD/LEP questionnaires administered to schools up to and including 2005.
 Collecting additional information about SD and ELL students provides educational policymakers with a broader understanding of their special needs in school curricula.
 The SD/ELL questionnaire is completed for each student who is selected to participate in the assessment and

 |† Not applicable.

 SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), Various Years, 2001-2011 Assessments.